whisper-project/in-my-voice.client.swift/README.md

 There are two kinds of packets: _*text*_ packets and _*control*_ packets:

 - Text packets are used to send changes in the Whisperer’s live text.
 They have offsets of 0 or greater, and their packet data is text.
 Their offset indicates the position past which the packet text replaces the live text.
 If a listener receives an offset that's shorter than the live text, he can assume the user has revised earlier text.
 If a listener receives an offset that's longer than the live text, they can assume they’ve missed a packet and call for a re-read of the live text, suspending incremental text packet processing until the full data is received.
 - Control packets have offsets less than 0, and the interpretation of their packet data depends on their offset.
-Some of them are used to carry textual changes, such as shifting the live text to past text when the Whisperer hits return.
-Others are used for connection control, such as authorization handshakes.
+Some of them are used to carry content changes, such as shifting the live text to past text when the Whisperer hits return.
+Others are used for connection control, such as authorization handshakes and flow control

 The whisper protocol is designed to work over a transport layer that provides: